By Bert Witkamp

 1.1 The material construction of the art work

 Photo 1.
-Fading in top print due to
+Fading in top print due to inferior pigments and exposure to light.
+Both prints are equally old. |

 Art work, in the classical western tradition, is made of a specific range of materials, applied by specified procedure.
 One key factor in the selection of these materials is permanency – art materials if well applied are to result in a “permanent” work of art.
 Practically other factors also come into play such as availability, costs and technical knowledge of the artist.
 Many modern artists have insufficient knowledge of art materials, an issue which particularly affects the choice and application of colours.
 The concept of “permanency” does not feature in the ideology of many modern artists, notably as of WW II.
 The work of those artists is not made to last, sometimes deliberately so.
 The issue of material soundness, however, is a concern for buyers and collectors, especially as art usually does not come cheap or is purchased in order to be preserved.
 Laymen rarely have the knowledge or means to assess the material soundness of a work of art.
 But you may be able to see whether proper paper has been used as the support for your print, drawing, water colour or gouache.
 Proper art paper does not or hardly yellow.